t0r5tn3/nagios_monitor/README.md

 TODO: improve this frequently!

-nagios_monitor should add the ability to monitor your applications health with a separated nagios server instance.
+nagios_monitor should add the ability to monitor your applications health and tell your nagios server about it or let nagios just ask for it (NRPE or NSCA).

 ## Installation